gallenc/COM614-cloud-computing/workup/notes.md

 This could be made to work

-Summay: this turodial is intend to show how pxe boot could be made to work where the machien is booted from bare metal and then configured using ansible note that this cannot be done in docker without qemu as docker itself does not have a bios/pxe bot capability since the machien is not really a seperate machine.
+Summay: this tutorial is intend to show how pxe boot could be made to work where the machien is booted from bare metal and then configured using ansible note that this cannot be done in docker without qemu as docker itself does not have a bios/pxe bot capability since the machine is not really a separate machine.

 objective: install OS on docker container using pixi boot